im-dravo/weather-forecast/README.md

 5. Handling the JPA and database action transaction-based
 6. Add extensive API documentations to controllers so that the swagger UI and schemas shows eloborate information about the API
 7. The external api (openweather) URL is hardcoded in infra-api-external package.
 Ideally would need to have this details in environment properties file and then fetched to be used in app.
 This way the values for different environments such as test, production etc can be easily maintains.
 8. Also the API keys needs to be come from external package.
+9. Create DDD based UAT tests using cucumber (for API)